Find out how to apply for projects, what to expect, and view acceptance and cancellation details for Coromandel volunteer projects.

 What to expect

-- Most projects provide transport from the Department of Conservation Area Office in Thames, unless otherwise stated.
+- Most projects provide transport from the DOC office in Thames, unless otherwise stated.

 - Equipment and tools are generally provided unless otherwise stated.